hampterworks/schedule/README.md

 ## License

-This project is licensed under the terms of the Creative Commons Attribution-NonCommercial 4.0 International Public License ("CC-BY-NC-4.0").
+This project is licensed under the terms of the GNU Affero General Public License v3.0 ("AGPL-3.0").

-Under CC-BY-NC-4.0, you are free to:
+Under AGPL-3.0, you are free to:

-- **Share** — copy and redistribute the material in any medium or format.
+- **Copy** — copy and redistribute the material in any medium or format.
-- **Adapt** — remix, transform, and build upon the material.
+- **Modify** — apply changes to the material and build upon it.

-Under the following terms:
+- Under the following terms:

-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-- **NonCommercial** — You may not use the material for commercial purposes.
+- **Source Distribution** — If you distribute the modified work or service based on this project, you must distribute the source code together with it.
+- **Same License** — If you modify the work, resulting work must be licensed under the same terms.
+-

-For the complete details of the license, please refer to the [CC-BY-NC-4.0 License](https://creativecommons.org/licenses/by-nc/4.0/) page on the Creative Commons website.
+  For the complete details of the license, please refer to the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.html) page on the GNU website.